j-lepard/Understanding_Used_Car_Prices/README.md

   - Multivariable regression analysis to quantify the relationship between multiple predictors (features) and price.
 #### Step 5
 - Tableau
+-(feel free to add to any of the steps above as I only have little knowledge of what Jamie was doing at each step, but not certain where Kieran was at with each step)
 ...

 ...